Two dairy farms and new Mennonite church complex planned in Luzerne County

 The Pinecrest congregation is working with a surveyor on the subdivision, which also must be approved by the county, Martin said.

 If the project proceeds as planned, the school will be built first.
-The congregation is meeting in a temporary location for now, Martin said.
+The congregation is meeting in a temporary location for now, noted Martin.

 Conservative Mennonite worship is based on the New Testament of the Bible, he said.
-While followers dress modestly and do not watch television or listen to the radio, they drive cars, Martin said.
+While followers dress modestly and do not watch television or listen to the radio, Martin said they drive cars.

 “We have room to grow the congregation and are doing our part to tell others about Christ,” Martin said.
 “Each person must decide for themselves.”